Maximize tax savings

 Opening a Trading Account is made simple in the form of the following process:

-Step 4: Fill an account opening form that also requires you to provide KYC details.
-Along with your ID and address proof submit these
+Step 4: Fill in an account opening form, which most probably requires you to provide KYC details.
+You will have to submit this along with your ID and address proof.

-While opening a demat and a trading account have been made simple, as an investor you still require to approach the stock markets with a good understanding of the markets and the instruments traded therein.
-Investing in stocks is subject to market risk and must be accompanied with expert counsel.
-To know more about how to invest and how to identify the best stock, visit ClearTax where we have a sampled offering of hand-picked stocks that meet every risk profile and financial goals.
+While opening a Demat and a trading account has been made simple, as an investor you still require to approach the stock markets with a good understanding of the markets and the instruments traded therein.
+Investing in stocks is subject to market risk and must be accompanied by expert counsel.